Slow living isn’t synonymous with city life. Here are some tips for living a balanced and unhurried life – even in the big city.

 Find a few favorite cafes to visit regularly.
 Support local small businesses and artisans that make things by hand.

-This makes eating out and shopping a pleasure – and not just another errand to the supermarket.
+This makes going out a pleasure – and not just another list of errands.